-- According to the best of the authors' knowledge, the concept of forecast window (FW) is first proposed in this study.
-We suggest that the concept of forecast window (FW) might have some implications in the hydrologic forecasting based on the ESP approach.
+To the best of the authors' knowledge, the concept of forecast window (FW) is proposed in this study for the first time.
+We suggest that the concept of forecast window (FW) might have some implications on the hydrological forecasts based on the ESP approach.
 The dominance of IC and FC within FWs reflects the potential ability of ESP.
-For different scenarios with various combinations of IC and FC, there should be certain "behavioural forecast windows" (BFWs), beyond which ESP-based hydrologic - forecasts are not accurate and not reliable.
+For different scenarios with various combinations of IC and FC, there should be certain "behavioral forecast windows" (BFWs), beyond which ESP-based hydrologic forecasts are not accurate.
 In addition, BFW can also be related to the physical attributes of each basin (e.g., sizes, maximum concentration time, etc.).
 Li et al. (2009) disclosed that the basin size matters in the ESP skill.
-Thus, the relationship we derived in this study is only basin-specific.
-More basins with diverse physical attributes need to be examined, so as to generalize the relationship obtained in this - study, which, however, is the scope of future studies.
+The relationship derived in this study is only for the specific basin (UHRB in this study).
+More different basins with diverse physical attributes (e.g., size, vegetation conditions, etc.) should be examined in future studies so as to make the relationship more general.
 BFW is crucial in the practical implementation of ESP approach by providing a guideline for the design of forecasting systems and the confidence of the forecast results.
 However, the framework designed to examine FW and BFW in this study does not consider lead time in the forecasts.
-They could be regarded as zero lead time scenarios.
+These can be regarded as zero lead time scenarios.
 Besides, the influence of MU is not considered in the framework.
 Future studies will further examine the behaviors of FW and BFW with varying lead time and model uncertainty (structure and parameter) incorporated.

-- There are a number of ways (e.g., pre-processing, post-processing) to further improve the performance of ESP approach.
+There are a number of ways (e.g., pre-processing, postprocessing) to further improve the performance of the ESP approach.
 For instance, Yang et al. (2013) improved the forecast skills of ESP approach by using a reduced set of the ensemble members.
 The members in the reduced ensemble were selected from the historical records when they have the same climate signals (e.g., SOI, PDO) as the forecast year.
 Similar studies could be found in Hamlet and Lettenmaier (1999), Lamb (2010) and Wang et al. (2011).
-Instead of using the randomly sampled members, the "pre-processing" process enhances the representativeness of future forcing ensembles.
-Similarly, "post- - processing" aims to remove the bias of the streamflow ensembles, which could also improve the forecast skill.
-Possible "post-processing" methods were evaluated in previous studies (e.g. Kang et al., 2010; Wood and Schaake, 2008; Hashino et al., 2006). - Shi et al. (2008) demonstrated that "post-processing" could reduce the forecast error as much as the correction of forecast errors through hydrologic model calibration.
-Yuan and Wood (2012) also found that post-processing streamflow forecasts directly from a global climate forecast model, where its land surface model is un-calibrated, has comparable performance to a well-calibrated hydrologic model driven by downscaled and bias-corrected metoprological foreing. - 20 and bias-corrected meteorological forcing.
+Instead of using the randomly sampled members, the "preprocessing" process enhances the representativeness of future forcing ensembles.
+Similarly, "post-processing" aims to remove the bias of the streamflow ensembles, which could also improve the forecast skill.
+Possible "post-processing" methods were evaluated in previous studies (e.g., Kang et al., 2010; Wood and Schaake, 2008; Hashino et al., 2007).
+Shi et al. (2008) demonstrated that "post-processing" could reduce the forecast error as much as the correction of forecast errors through hydrologic model calibration.
+Yuan and Wood (2012) also found that post-processed streamflow forecasts directly from a global climate forecast model, where its land surface model is un-calibrated, has comparable performance to a well-calibrated hydrologic model driven by downscaled and bias-corrected meteorological forcing.

-Acknowledgement.
-This study was supported by the National Science Foundation of China (NSFC 51190092, 51179084, 51222901), the special foundation of Ministry of Water Resources, China (Project No. 201001004), the foundation of State Key Laboratory of Hydroscience and Engineering of Tsinghua University (2012-KY-03).
-We would like to acknowledge

-Shuzheng Cong who has retired from NOAA NWS and Dawen Yang at Tsinghua University for their efforts in the ESP project related to this study.
-We thank the editor Micha Werner for making detailed and useful comments which substantially helped improving the manuscript.
+Acknowledgements.
+This study was supported by the National Science Foundation of China (NSFC 51190092, 51179084, 51222901), the special foundation of Ministry of Water Resources, China (project no. 201001004), the foundation of State Key Laboratory of Hydroscience and Engineering of Tsinghua University (2012-KY-03, 2014-KY-01).
+We would like to acknowledge Shuzheng Cong who has retired from NOAA NWS and Professor Dawen Yang at Tsinghua University for their efforts in the ESP project related to this study.
+We thank the editor Micha Werner and two anonymous reviewers for making detailed and useful comments which substantially helped improve the manuscript.